csound-plugins/csound-plugins/src/semsys/README.md

   duplicate vectors already present in the space are skipped.
-- In-memory vector space with explicit persistence: `semspace` loads a `.espc` file, a directory of them, or an array into RAM; `semspaceaddtxt` / `semspaceaddaudio` append in memory while skipping vectors already present; `semspacesave` writes a snapshot (i-time or k-rate trigger).
+- In-memory vector space with explicit persistence: `semspace` loads a `.espc` file, a directory of them, or an array into RAM; `semspaceaddtxt` / `semspaceaddaudio` append in memory while skipping vectors already present; `semspaceclear` empties the in-memory space while keeping its allocation; `semspacesave` writes a snapshot (i-time or k-rate trigger).
 - `semspacebuild` builds a `.espc` from a text file or a directory of `.txt` (word-window chunking with overlap).